Information on Covid-19 for Refugees and Asylum-Seekers in Ireland

 Is the registration office in Burgh Quay open?

-The Registration Office in Burgh Quay is closed from 23 December 2020.
-All persons with a current valid permission due to expire from 21st January 2021 to 20th April 2021 are automatically renewed by the Minister for Justice to the 20th April 2021.
+All persons with a current valid permission that are due to expire from 21 April 2021 to 20 September 2021 are automatically renewed by the Minister to 20 September 2021.
 The renewal of permission is on the same basis as the existing permission and the same conditions attach.

 Updates can be found here: